ProgrammingBlockchain/ProgrammingBlockchain/bitcoin_transfer/transaction.md

 A transaction may have no recipient, or it may have several. **The same can be said for senders!** On the Blockchain, the sender and recipient are always abstracted with a ScriptPubKey, as we demonstrated in previous chapters.

-If you use Bitcoin Core your Transactions tab will show the transaction, like this:
+If you use Bitcoin Core, your Transactions tab will show the transaction, like this:

 ![](../assets/BitcoinCoreTransaction.png)